ivoleko/FirebaseLex/README.md

 # FirebaseEvolutio
-Internal framework that encapsulates several Firebase frameworks.
+Internal project that encapsulates several Firebase frameworks (Analytics, Messaging, Core, InstanceID and InAppMessaging) into single framework.
+Support Carthage without using -ObjC flag in project.